sukarnozhang/data_engineer_project_1/README.md

 # Intraday Stock
-A ETL project that retrieves incremental intraday stock data from IEXCloud API on minute basis is aimed to transformed to per day analysis data for per stock.
+A ETL project that retrieves incremental intraday stock data from IEXCloud API on minute basis, aimed to transform it into per day analysis data for per stock.

 <img width="1106" alt="Screenshot 2024-05-28 at 10 24 17" src="https://github.com/sukarnozhang/data_engineer_project_1/assets/78150905/1886cb28-8a85-4fc6-a504-84af2031aa69">